jchristopher/hierarchy/readme.txt

 5. Contextual links are included with each row in Hierarchy

 == Changelog ==

+= 1.0.3 =
+* Replaced 'Add New Page' button with a 'Shortcuts' button allowing for rapid access to post types and taxonomies
+* Capability checks before outputting links (clicking links without capabilities results in a permission denied screen)
+* New filter `hierarchy_settings_capability` to control who can see the Hierarchy settings
+* Improved l18n

 = 1.0.2 =
 * Fixed an issue where pagination wasn't displaying properly